b310-digital/mindwendel/README.md

 - Anonymously invite people to your brainstorming - no registration needed.
 Usernames are optional.
 - Easily create and upvote ideas, with live updates from your companions.
 - Preview of links to ease URL sharing
+- Export your generated ideas to csv (currently comma separated)

 ![](docs/screenshot.png)
 ![](docs/screenshot2.png)